5T33Z0/Clover-Crate/Quirks/README.md

 Users of Clover < r5126 can follow my [**Clover Upgrade Guide**](https://github.com/5T33Z0/Clover-Crate/tree/main/Update_Clover) to replace the outdated `AptioMemoryFixes` by `OpenRuntime.efi` and add necessary Quirks.

 ## Additional Quirks
-This section lists Quirks which are new or not documented or not available in Clover Configurator yet or otherwise noteworthy.
+This section lists Quirks which are new, not documented or not available in Clover Configurator yet or are noteworthy otherwise.

 ### ForceOcWriteFlash
 Added in r5142 beta.
 It's another OpenCore Quirk integrated into Clover.
 Copy the key from the `Quirks` section of config-sample.plist to your config.plist since Clover Configurator doesn't support it (yet).
 From the OpenCore Documentation: